EVOlution-App/iOS/README.md

 ## License

-Compose is available under the MIT license.
+Swift Evolution is available under the MIT license.
 See the LICENSE file for more info.